Is your company growing faster than your cash flow? Do you need support getting investor-ready and pitching in front of

-There are also different types of Startup investment such as accelerators, grants, venture capitalists and business angels.
+There are also different types of Startup investment such as accelerators, government startup support, venture capitalists and business angels.

 Each type of investment may have a different agreement in place, for example, is the funder a silent investor or will they want a seat on your board?
 Do they need to see a clear exit strategy and how you’ll return their investment?

 1) Investor ready preparation

 This programme helps entrepreneurs answer the tough, fundamental questions about their business.
 Dublin BIC helps you articulate your story and prepare you to go in front of a panel of business angels and Venture Capitalists (VC).